trammell/recipe-book/susans-recipes.md

 ## Orange-Rosemary Chicken

-Williams-Sonoma Kitchen.
-Bon Appétit | July 1997
+Williams-Sonoma Kitchen, Bon Appétit, July 1997.
+FIXME

 It's almost as quick to make the citrus-herb glaze that coats the chicken as it is to open a bottle of barbecue sauce-and the glaze has a far more interesting